majakili/Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- 10.0.0.6
+- [Web-1] - 10.0.0.6
-- 10.0.0.7
+- [Web-2] - 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects the log events by visitors and transfers it to Logstash or Elasticsearch.
+- Metricbeat collects the CPU and memory usage and transfers to the output at the specified location, Ekasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: